-- Thesis definition, i.e. what is the problem you are trying to solve including motivation. - Background and literature review - Description of preliminary work (e.g. simulation, modeling, experimental procedure) - Outline and timetable schedule for work in Thesis B in the following semester.
+- Thesis definition, i.e. what is the problem you are trying to solve including motivation. - Background and literature review - Description of preliminary work (e.g. simulation, modeling, experimental procedure) - Outline and timetable schedule for work in Thesis B and C in the following terms.